hlascelles/samudra/pages/about-us.md

 **Waste management is an easy problem in many ways.**
 Unlike GHG emissions that are hard to capture, waste is easy to collect; and it can be characterized without any specialised equipment.
 Technologies for waste processing and disposal are mature, scalable and tested in a wide range of conditions.
-Reducing GHG emissions requires tradeoffs, while an improved waste management system provides direct benefits to both the local area and the surrounding areas.
+Reducing GHG emissions requires tradeoffs, while an improved waste management system provides direct benefits to both the local area and the surrounding regions.

 **Our focus is on building systems that work, not patchwork.**
 Our work will contribute to implementing [structural change, not just parameter change][10].
 Using our skills in mathematics and complex systems, we will facilitate development of holistic, financially, socially and politically sustainable waste management systems.

 **We are learning from those who have succeeded.**
-For example, to vaccinate children in low income countries against deadly and debilitating infectious diseases, Gavi, The Vaccine Alliance was created.
+For example, to vaccinate children in low income countries against deadly and debilitating infectious diseases, [Gavi, The Vaccine Alliance][21] was created.
 They work with funders (governments of rich countries), problem-owners (governments of poor countries) and methods leaders (vaccine producers).
 To date they've helped vaccinate more than 880 million children.